ITU-DevOps-Team/ITU-DevOps/report/docs/content/process-perspective.md

 - How do you monitor your systems and what precisely do you monitor?

-Monitoring is done with Prometheus, where various metrics is defined in the application.
-Prometheus scapes the application for the state of metrics once every 5 seconds.
-These metrics are pulled by Grafana which has a built-in customizable dashboard for visualizing them.
-Specificaly we monitor the following targets:
+Monitoring is done with Prometheus, where various metrics are defined in the application.
+Prometheus scrapes the application for the state of metrics once every 5 seconds.
+Grafana pulls the metrics and visualizes them in the built-in customizable dashboard.
+Specifically, we monitor the following targets:
  - Frontend application:
    - For each endpoint a metric is incremented to monitor the total amount of requests sent.
    - Additionally the total amount of requests are monitored through the middleware.